Is Arsenal vs Man Utd on TV? How to watch, channel and live stream online today

 This match will be shown live on Sky Sports Premier League, Sky Sports Main Event and Ultra HD.
 It will be streamed for subscribers live on the Sky Go app.
 If you’re not a Sky customer you can grab a NOWTV Day Pass here to watch without a subscription.
 We may earn commission from some of the links in this article, but we never allow this to influence our content.
 This revenue helps to fund journalism across The Independent.

-ARS - Ramsdale, Partey, White, Saliba, Tomiyasu, Rice, Odegaard, Havertz, Saka, Jesus, Martinelli
+Arsenal XI: Ramsdale; White, Saliba, Gabriel, Zinchenko; Rice, Odegaard, Havertz; Saka, Nketiah, Martinelli

-MUN - Onana, Wan-Bissaka, Lindelof, Martinez, Dalot, Casemiro, Amrabat, Fernandes, Antony, Rashford, Martial
+Manchester United: Onana; Wan-Bissaka, Lindelof, Martinez, Dalot; Casemiro, Eriksen, Fernandes; Antony, Martial, Rashford

 Odds and tips